-Jerry Baltes is in his 18th year at the helm of both the men's and women's cross country and track and field teams at Grand Valley State in 2018-19.
-During his time at GVSU, Baltes has been able to build nine championship teams, seven Division II Women’s Program of the Year awards, one Division II Men’s Program of the Year and led GVSU to 101 out of 114 cross country, indoor, and outdoor track and field GLIAC championships.
+Jerry Baltes is in his 20th year at the helm of the men's and women's cross country and track and field teams at Grand Valley State in 2018-19.
+During his time at GVSU, Baltes has been able to build nine championship teams, seven Division II Women’s Program of the Year awards, one Division II Men’s Program of the Year and led GVSU to 101 out of 114 cross country, indoor and outdoor track and field GLIAC championships.

-Overall, Baltes has won 62 GLIAC Coach of the Year titles and has groomed 199 All-American athletes (80 men, 119 women) to a combined total of 441 All-American honors.
-Baltes has received the Great Lakes/Midwest Regional Coach of the Year Award 14 times each in cross country, indoor and outdoor track and field for a total of 38.
-The women's cross country, track and field teams at Grand Valley State have won all three (cross country, indoor track, outdoor track) conference championships in each of the last 12 seasons, while the men won all three for a streak of five seasons (2003-07) including a sweep of the titles during the 2017-18 year.
+Overall, Baltes has won 62 GLIAC Coach of the Year titles and has groomed over 200 All-American athletes for a combined total of 711 All-American honors.
+Baltes has received the Great Lakes/Midwest Regional Coach of the Year Award in cross country, indoor and outdoor track and field for a combined total of 54 times.
+The women's cross country, track and field teams at Grand Valley State have won all three (cross country, indoor track, outdoor track) conference championships since 2001, while the men won all three for a streak of five seasons (2003-07) including a sweep of the titles during the 2017-18 year.

 Other student-athletes who have competed at the USA Track and Field Championships since Baltes has been at GVSU includes Sam Lockhart, Mandi Zemeba (5,000m/8,000m) Betsy Graney (3,000m Steeplechase), Rachel Patterson (5,000m), Kristen Hixson (Pole Vault), Darien Thornton (Hammer Throw), and current Lakers Zach Panning (10,000m) and Rachael Walters (800m).

-Aaron Watson is in his third season at Grand Valley State as an Assistant Track & Field and Assistant Cross Country Coach in charge of Distance Events.
+Aaron Watson is in his fifth season at Grand Valley State as an Assistant Track & Field and Assistant Cross Country Coach in charge of Distance Events.

 Comes to Grand Valley State after one year as the Assistant Coach of Cross Country/Track & Field at Temple University, where he organized all aspects of the student-athlete development, including the creation of training plans, supervision of workouts, .
 Watson also helped five Temple runners set school records for both the men’s and women’s cross country and track & field teams.